rstacruz/tape-around/README.md

 ## Promises in tests

-Your tests can return a promise.
+Your tests, too, can return a promise.
 If it fails, the rejection message will be passed onto `t.error`.

 When tests return promises, there's no need to call `t.end()` in the test anymore.